trgint/trg.hhc.autobackup/README.md

 May 2015     |Vincent De Smet | added script to source control
              |                | converted documentation from word to markdown
              |                | added ability to kill sun32.exe based on time-out - ensuring email is sent
+             |                | added ability to lookup airport information based on INNCODE
 November 2014|Vincent De Smet | Fixed bug causing script not to remove older backups correctly August 2014  |Vincent De Smet | This is the 2nd version of the PowerShell script adding the ability to identify backup file age, emails and removing the reliance on additional files
 August 2013  |Vincent De Smet | This is the 1st version of the PowerShell script using the PowerShell advanced DateTime and filtering capabilities to easily name archive files and delete archives older than a 7 days.
 Created by Vincent De Smet